The Language of Yoga

 “Thoughts are never true,” Lasater continues, “they are just true for us.
 This is the differentiation is between consciousness and thought.
 Being at the mercy of believing our thoughts creates suffering.
 We have thoughts; they manifest from the brain, just neurotransmitters locking into receptor sites.
 We can use them and respect them but hold them for what they are: a thin reflection of the world.”

 And savasana is just one way of stripping down all these neural firings to get to what’s underneath.
 In this way, savasana at its core is a meditation.
 “In fact” says Lasater.
-“I believe it teaches us the most important lesson we need in order to live a happy life.
+“I believe it teaches us the most important lesson we need in order to live a happy, mindful life.
 Savasana teaches us to dis-identify from our thoughts.
 Learning Savasana might be our first experience of learning that we are NOT our thoughts; we have them, but that is not who we are.
 Seeing this in Savasana is just the beginning.
 Meditation trains us to do it all the time.”

 Alice G. Walton, PhD is a health and science writer, and began practicing (and falling in love with) yoga last year.
 She is the Associate Editor at TheDoctorWillSeeYouNow.com and a Contributor at Forbes.com.
 Alice will be exploring yoga’s different styles, history, and philosophy, and sharing what she learns here on the YogaGlo blog.
 You can follow Alice on Twitter @AliceWalton and Facebook at Facebook.com/alicegwalton.